 The Board appointed Mr. Pascoe as our lead independent director to help reinforce the independence of the Board as a whole.
 The position of lead independent director has been structured to serve as an effective balance to a combined chief executive officer and board chair.
 As the lead independent director, Mr. Pascoe presides over meetings of our independent directors when needed, serves as a liaison between our chairman and the independent directors and performs additional duties as our Board may otherwise determine or delegate from time to time.
-As a result, we believe that the lead independent director is better positioned to build a consensus among directors and to serve as a conduit between the other independent directors and the board chair, for example, by facilitating the inclusion on meeting agendas of matters of concern to the independent directors.
+As a result, we believe that the lead independent director can help ensure the effective independent functioning of the Board in its oversight responsibilities.
+In addition, we believe that the lead independent director is better positioned to build a consensus among directors and to serve as a conduit between the other independent directors and the board chair, for example, by facilitating the inclusion on meeting agendas of matters of concern to the independent directors.
 In light of Dr. Mickle's extensive history with and knowledge of the Company, and because the Board's lead independent director is empowered to play a significant role in the Board's leadership and in reinforcing the independence of the Board, the Company believes that it is advantageous for the Company to combine the positions of chief executive officer and board chair.